PyconUK/2017.pyconuk.org/pages/ukpa.md

 > It is the duty of each member of the UKPA to exercise his or her powers
 > as a member of the UKPA in the way that he or she decides in good faith
 > would be most likely to further the purposes of the UKPA.

+* I can't make it to this year's conference.
+Can I still me a member?

+Unfortunately, no, you cannot.

+The founding trustees of the UKPA believe that the organisation should be led by an elected body as soon as possible and, as a result, have kept to a minimum the decisions taken before this year's conference.
+The principles that have applied to those decisions
+are:

+	1) We should attempt to make only those decisions necessary to form the organisation and register it with the Charity Commission,

+	2) Where possible, we should try to reproduce the constitution of the PyCon UK Society,

+	3) We should hold an AGM and elect a board of trustee as soon as practicably possible, and,

+	4) We should defer to the elected trustees as many decisions beyond registration as we possibly can.

+As such, we have chosen to emulate the membership criteria of the PyCon UK Society which was that anyone attending the conference was entitled to annual membership.
+Whilst it's perfectly possible (and highly likely) that we will extend that definition in the future, the founding trustees feel that is a decision that should be taken by an elected board.

+The topic of membership will be raised early in the life of the new board of trustees once it's elected at this year's conference.